TECHNOLOGY FOCUS

 It will give an in-depth view of the possibilities and limitations of the image capturing technology of today and tomorrow.

-Participants will receive a comprehensive set of course notes, including digests of the lectures.
+Participants will receive a comprehensive set of course notes.
 These notes are for participants only and are not for sale.

 WHO SHOULD ATTEND